-The Diploma in International Financial Markets is divided over two semesters.
-Students will study three business modules per semester worth 5 credits each.
-Using the blended learning mode students receive easy to follow course materials and attend monthly seminars on a Friday and Saturday (approximately four times per term).
+The Diploma in International Business & Financial Markets is divided over two semesters.
+Students will study two business modules per semester worth 5 credits each and a year-long language module (10 credits) in their chosen area.
+Students attend

+Using the blended learning mode students receive easy to follow course materials and attend monthly seminars on a Friday or Saturday (approximately four times per term).
 Students will also have access to the online learning system which supports students in between face-to-face classes where they can engage with the module tutor and fellow students in the virtual learning environment.